Wildsong/ol-react/README.md

  * Polygons
 * Overlay - not sure what this even is right now

-I needto update examples that use servers that are accessible publicly so that my samples work everywhere.
+I need to update examples that use servers that are accessible publicly so that my samples work everywhere.
 The examples are currently tied to a GeoServer at maps.wildsong.biz (not public) and cc-gis (also not public).
 If you run them you will see generic base maps but the data layers will not load.